 Digital services and data

 The AHP workforce has responded rapidly to changing circumstances which has included the adoption of new ways of working, including greater utilisation of technology and digital in-service delivery.
 We note that the Welsh Government plans to ensure that 35% of new appointments and 50% of follow up appointments are virtually delivered.
 In relation to this , we have concerns with regards to the flexibility around targets.
 Virtual approaches have been particularly effective for certain individuals and client groups, however, it is paramount that individual choice is respected and the mode of delivery is selected which best meets patient need.
 Digital poverty and a lack of digital literacy are key factors.
 The adoption of technologies may also not be suitable for particular conditions a person has or the age of the person at both ends of the age range.
-We also believe that for there to be real sustained improvements in digital delivery, there will be a need to ensure that physical estate are used as efficiently as possible, for example by maximising community and primary care premises to enable care close to home, maximising space in care homes and in other settings.
+We also believe that for there to be real sustained improvements in digital delivery, there will be a need to ensure that physical estate and staff time are used as efficiently as possible, for example by maximising community and primary care premises to enable care close to home, maximising space in care homes and in other settings.
 The Plan cites an investment into infrastructure and estates but there is no detail as to how this will be achieved.
-It will be important to ensure that patient outcomes and patient experience are considered alongside any gains from a productivity perspective.

 We would also like to highlight that we believe the success of the plan will depend on investment in digital technology for example, electronic patient records which would support the outcome of waiting well.
 We welcome the recent positive response by Welsh Government to the report on the Waiting times backlog inquiry regarding shared patient records and the plans to introduce a new digital interface to ensure data can be shared across organisational and system boundaries.
 We look forward to seeing details and timeframes for this single national health and care record.